 This is not the first hymn or tune giftwrapped in a completely fictitious backstory, fabricated to give the work an aura of otherworldly origin to improve public acceptance.
 We have debunked a couple others on this site, notably ST. JOAN and GARDINER (which you may know as Germany or Beethoven).
 The hymn Abide with me likewise has two mutually exclusive origin myths created by the hymn's own writer, Henry Francis Lyte.

-Sad to say, it has worked brilliantly.
-The myth has become part and parcel of the hymn itself while the true creators have been forgotten.
+And thus the myth has become part and parcel of the hymn itself while the true creators have been forgotten.
 Even A.J.
 Gordon didn't pretend to know where this hymn came from.

 David Maurand CC BY-SA 4.0